Header image

 FlowMapp

 FlowMapp offers a more stripped-down approach to creating user flow diagrams.
-This makes it perfect for designers still in the strategizing phase and don’t have that many complete screens to put in the diagram.
+This makes it perfect for designers still in the strategizing phase who don’t have many complete screens to include in the diagram.

-While it may seem like a rudimental tool, FlowMapp can help you make important discoveries.
+While it may seem rudimentary, FlowMapp can help you make important discoveries.
 For instance, some screens may need to be split, with one accessed using a button on another, while others need to be condensed into one because the functionality is highly related.

-FlowMapp gives a more comprehensive view, such that other stakeholders like copywriters and sales executives can also contribute to the UX plan with a greater understanding of the opportunities and boundaries present in the journey.
-It’s great for choosing where to insert CTAs and additional messages like warnings at checkout for combating fraud or user feedback collection.
+FlowMapp gives a more comprehensive view, so other stakeholders like copywriters and sales executives can contribute to the UX plan with a greater understanding of the opportunities and boundaries present in the journey.
+It’s great for choosing where to insert CTAs and additional messages, like warnings at checkout, to combat fraud or collect user feedback.

 FlowMapp